Multimodal Impact Fees, Water Closet Fees and Traffic Impact Review

 Please contact the following staff members if you have questions:

-- Impact fee estimates for new projects – Tom Whalen at (727) 893-7883 and Kyle Simpson at (727) 893-7151 in the Transportation and Parking Management Department.
+- Multimodal impact fee estimates for new projects – Tom Whalen at (727) 893-7883 and Kyle Simpson at (727) 893-7151 in the Transportation and Parking Management Department.
 Please provide the address as well as the types and sizes of proposed and previous land uses.

 - Calculated impact fee amounts for projects in the permitting stage – plans examiners in the Construction Services and Permitting Division.
 The main number is (727) 893-7231.